tomas/needle/README.md

 The most handsome HTTP client in the Nodelands.
 Supports SSL, basic auth, proxied requests, non-UTF-8 content decoding, multipart form-data (e.g. file uploads), gzip/deflate compression and, as you would expect, follows redirects.

-Simple, nimble and to the point.
+Nimble, simple and to the point.

 Usage
 -----